randym/axlsx/README.md

 ### Specs
-This gem has 100% test coverage.
+This gem has 100% test coverage using test/unit.
 To execute tests for this gem, simply run rake in the gem directory.

 Changelog
 ---------